oaojfr/Project-NOW/README.md

 3. Navigate to a game page on GeForce NOW and click 📋 to extract the game ID, or enter it manually
 4. Enter the game name and click **Create Desktop Shortcut**

-The shortcut will be created on your desktop.
-Double-click it to launch Project NOW directly on that game's page!
+The shortcut will be created on your desktop or your applications menu.
+Double-click it to launch your game directly !

 **Command line usage:**
 ```bash